Graves into Gardens (song): Commercial performance

 "Graves into Gardens" debuted at No. 12 on the US Hot Christian Songs chart dated March 28, 2020, concurrently charting at No. 1 on the Christian Digital Song Sales chart.
 After 28 weeks, the song broke through to the top ten of the Hot Christian Songs chart, peaking at No. 10 due to a gain in digital sales.
-"Graves into Gardens" went on to peaked at No. 2 on the Hot Christian Songs chart after spending 43 weeks on the chart, and concurrently debuted on the Bubbling Under Hot 100 chart dated January 16, 2021, at No. 5.
+"Graves into Gardens" peaked at No. 2 on the Hot Christian Songs chart after spending 43 weeks on the chart, and concurrently debuted on the Bubbling Under Hot 100 chart dated January 16, 2021, at No. 5.

 The song debuted on the Christian Airplay chart dated August 8, 2020, at No. 44.

 "Graves into Gardens" rose to No. 1 on the Hot Christian Songs and Christian Airplay charts dated February 6, 2021.
-It is the first chart topping single for both acts on the tallies, and the first single to simultaneous reach No. 1 on the Hot Christian Songs and Christian Airplay charts since "Overcomer" by Mandisa last achieved the feat in September 2013.
+It is the first chart topping single for both acts on the tallies, and the first single to simultaneously reach No. 1 on the Hot Christian Songs and Christian Airplay charts since "Overcomer" by Mandisa last achieved the feat in September 2013.
 The song also set the record for the longest climb to No. 1 on Hot Christian Songs with 46 weeks, a record previously held by Jeremy Camp's "Let It Fade".

 Music videos

-On March 13, 2020, Elevation Worship released the live music video of "Graves into Gardens" recorded at Elevation Church's Ballantyne campus on their YouTube channel, The acoustic performance video of the song was published on YouTube by Elevation Worship on March 23, 2020.
+On March 13, 2020, Elevation Worship released the live music video of "Graves into Gardens" recorded at Elevation Church's Ballantyne campus on their YouTube channel.
+The video has surpassed 100 million views.
+The acoustic performance video of the song was published on YouTube by Elevation Worship on March 23, 2020.
 Elevation Worship availed a Spanish rendition of the song, titled "Tumbas A Jardines" on their YouTube channel on July 10, 2020.
 The studio version lyric video of "Graves into Gardens" was released by Elevation Worship on August 6, 2020.

 Elevation Worship released the music video for "Graves into Gardens (Morning & Evening)" on YouTube on January 8, 2021.